mihirumarani/coral_popgen/project_sophie/analysis/README.Bayesian.md

 B. Ensuring location points are sampled equally enough - "proven" how? something about transition testing?

-C. Fitness Function for presence/absence data - how exactly?
-R? on what data, what variables?
+loop x1000 (

-D. Rarefaction of data - using R?
+C. Rarefaction of data - using R?

+D. Bayseian Blocks (includes fitness function) - Multi-Clade Switching Probability code

+)
 ---

 Bayesian Blocks to detect "regime shifts" or sharp transitions in coral symbiont data.
 Instead of using a sliding window (which often smears results), Bayesian Blocks identifies the optimal locations for "breakpoints" where the species composition changes significantly along the temperature gradient.